Employability skills

 Protection Against Retaliation: The POSH Act prohibits retaliation or victimization against employees who file complaints of sexual harassment or participate in an inquiry process.
 Employers found guilty of victimizing or retaliating against complainants are subject to penalties under the act.

-Penalties for Non-Compliance: Non-compliance with the provisions of the POSH Act can result in penalties, including fines and cancellation of business licenses or registrations.
+Non-compliance with the provisions of the POSH Act can result in penalties,

 Legal Remedies: In addition to the internal complaints mechanism provided by the ICC or LCC, individuals who experience sexual harassment in the workplace have the option to seek legal remedies through civil or criminal proceedings.
 This act gives powers to the victims to seek justice and compensation for any harm suffered resulting from sexual harassment.